yackx/c64/README.md

 ## Toolchain ⛓️

-You need to install the following tools:
+To use this repository, install the following tools:

 - [ACME](https://github.com/meonwax/acme) - Cross-platform assembler.
 - [VICE](https://vice-emu.sourceforge.io/) - Multi-platform emulator for C64 and other Commodore products.